French Revolutionary Wars: 1799

 In Egypt, Napoleon had consolidated his control of the country for the time being.
-Soon after the beginning of the year, he mounted an invasion of Syria, capturing El Arish and Jaffa.
+Soon after the beginning of the year, he mounted an invasion of Ottoman Syria, capturing El Arish and Jaffa.
 On 17 March, he laid siege to Acre, and defeated an Ottoman effort to relieve the city at the Battle of Mount Tabor on 17 April.
 However, his repeated assaults on Acre were driven back by Ottoman and British forces under the command of Jezzar Pasha and Sir Sidney Smith.
 By May, with plague rampant in his army and no sign of success against the city, Napoleon was forced to retreat into Egypt.
 In July, Turkey, with the help of the British navy, mounted an invasion by sea from Rhodes.
-Napoleon attacked the Turkish beachheads and scored a crushing victory at the Battle of Abukir, capturing and killing the entire enemy army.
+Napoleon attacked the Turkish beachheads and scored a crushing victory at the Battle of Abukir, capturing or killing the entire enemy army.
 In August, Napoleon decided to return to Europe, hearing of the political and military crisis in France.
 Leaving his army behind with Kléber in command, he sailed through the British blockade to return to Paris and resolved to take control of the government there in a coup.